 This prospectus only provides you with a general description of the securities we may offer, which is not meant to be a complete description of each security.
 Each time we offer securities, we will provide a prospectus supplement that contains specific information about the terms of the offering and the securities being offered.
 The prospectus supplement may also add, update or change information contained in this prospectus.
-If there is any inconsistency between the information in this prospectus and any prospectus supplement, you should rely on the information in the prospectus supplement.
-You should read carefully both this prospectus and any prospectus supplement together with the additional information described under the sections entitled "Where You Can Find More Information" and "Incorporation by Reference of Information Filed with the SEC."
+If there is any inconsistency between the information in this prospectus and any prospectus supplement, you should rely on the information described under the sections entitled "Where You Can Find More Information" and "Incorporation by Reference of Information Filed with the SEC."